A Message from the President

 Statement Reaffirming Principles of Nondiscrimination Policies and Affirmative Action

-Though we have made noteworthy progress as an institution, it is important that we remind ourselves of the critical nature of this endeavor and rededicate ourselves to our purpose.
-As president of Kingsborough Community College, I want to take this opportunity to reaffirm our institution’s commitment and my personal dedication to our goals of inclusion, equal opportunity, affirmative action, and pluralism and diversity in our student admissions, access to programs, educational policies, and employment and personnel practices.
+Nevertheless, there is still more to do, and the development and implementation of a new Faculty Diversity Plan, encouraged by a CUNY-wide initiative will be a major part of that effort.
+As President of Kingsborough Community College, I want to take this opportunity to reaffirm our institution’s commitment and my personal dedication to our goals of inclusion, equal opportunity, affirmative action, and pluralism and diversity in our student admissions, access to programs, educational policies, and employment and personnel practices.

 We reiterate our unswerving dedication to comply with all requirements and provisions of federal, state, and city laws and regulations regarding nondiscrimination and affirmative action in our educational programs employment practices, including, among others:

-Furthermore, Kingsborough Community College, as a college of the City University of New York, adheres to the policy established by the CUNY Board of Trustees to recruit, employ, retain and promote employees and to admit and provide services for students without regard to actual or perceived race, color, religion, national or ethnic origin, age, sexual orientation, gender identity, disability, genetic predisposition or carrier status, alienage or citizenship, veteran status, or marital status.
+Furthermore, Kingsborough Community College, as a college of the City University of New York, adheres to the policy established by the CUNY Board of Trustees to recruit, employ, retain and promote employees and to admit and provide services for students without regard to race, color, national or ethnic origin, religion, age, sex, sexual orientation, disability, genetic predisposition or carrier status, alienage or citizenship, veteran status, or marital status.

 Kingsborough practices a policy of nondiscrimination and of providing educational opportunities for the disadvantaged as a means of facilitating access to a broader range of education and employment opportunities and to an affirmative action program aimed at ensuring women and members of protected minority groups full opportunity for employment and advancement.
 The "protected classes" as delineated under existing federal, state and city statutes and regulations are Black, Hispanic (including Puerto Rican), Asian/Pacific Islander, American Indian/Alaskan Native and Women.
 On December 9, 1976, the Chancellor of the City University of New York expanded the protected class groups to include Italian-Americans.
 The University and Kingsborough have and will continue to exercise affirmative action for the "protected classes," including Italian-Americans.